AndrewGreen/pescadormvp/README.md

 # Pescador MVP

-Pescador MVP is an MVP framework for GWT that builds on the standard MVP-related classes provided by GWT.
+Pescador MVP is a modular MVP framework for GWT that builds on the standard MVP-related classes provided by GWT.

 It integrates several Java and GWT best practices.
 Features include: